epic-gateway/resource-model/README.md

   uid: e6a50ecf-1829-4e47-8537-abfd9b6a9146
 spec: {}
 status:
-  current-account-gue-key: 1
+  current-group-id: 1
   current-tunnel-id: 4
 ```

-The ```current-account-gue-key``` holds the most recent value that we
+The ```current-group-id``` is the most recent value that we assigned
-assigned to an Account object.
+to an Account object.

-The ```current-tunnel-id``` field holds the most recent value that we
+The ```current-tunnel-id``` field is the most recent value that we
 assigned to a tunnel ID (within a Service object).

-When we assign an account GUE key we add it to the spec.gue-key field
+When we assign an account GroupID we add it to the spec.group-id
-of the Account custom resource:
+field of the Account custom resource:

 ```
 $ kubectl get -n egw accounts.egw.acnodal.io sample -o yaml